fw4spl-org/fw4spl-doc/FAQ/FAQ-FW4SPL.rst

 You can increase or decrease the log level of a sub-project in the CMake configuration, by setting the **advanced** variable **SPYLOG_LEVEL_<PROJECT>** (thus you to press 't' in *ccmake* or click of the 'advanced' checkbox in *cmake-gui* to show it).

-The allowed values are : ['trace', 'debug', 'info', 'error', 'fatal', 'warning', 'disable']. the value 'trace' gives the maximun of log, 'disable' disables log.
-The default value is 'error', which is enough in most case. 'warning' can be useful in some cases.
+The allowed values are : ['trace', 'debug', 'info', 'error', 'fatal', 'warning', 'disable']. the value 'trace' gives the maximum of log, whereas 'disable' disables log.
+The default value is 'error', which is enough in most cases. 'warning' can be useful in some cases.
 Lower levels are really designed to be activated punctually when debugging a specific piece of code.

 .. note::
     Printing many log messages ( by activating trace on all sub-projects for ex. ) can be very time consuming for the application.